HsiangHung/Machine_Learning_Note/Dimensionality_Reduction/Autoencoder/README.md

-The original neural network (supervised) models is trained as
+An original neural network (supervised) model is trained as

 `model.fit(X, y)`